 Upon her return to her home, Unu’mia Bristene was not greeted kindly.
-News from the battle of Ventrusarx, that everyone was killed when the floating-rocks fell had eventually reached the citizens of Umbranox.
-It was rumoured, unjustifiably, that because she was the only survivor, she must have fled the battle while her comrades died falling from the sky.
+News from the battle of Ventrusarx, that everyone was killed when the floating rocks fell had eventually reached the citizens of Umbranox.
+It was rumored, unjustifiably, that because she was the only survivor, she must have fled the battle while her comrades died falling from the sky.
 They had not known exactly how she survived and more unlikely to believe her.
 Even if she were to explain freely what had happened, Divine intervention, let alone by the Dark Ones themselves, was not a widely accepted excuse.
-In the Umbrian Army desertion was a act punishable by death, so when she attempted to explain her side of the story, to her superiors and comrades, Unu’mia was met with scorn and threats of execution.
+In the Umbrian Army desertion was an act punishable by death.
+So when she attempted to explain her side of the story, to her superiors and comrades, Unu’mia was met with scorn and threats of execution.

 Before she could mount an adequate defense, it was swiftly and collectively decided, by many Umbrians, who were totally ignorant of the facts, that she must pay for her transgression against her fellow comrades.
 Many Umbrians, including those from the Umbrian Army, attempted to surround the young soldier while pointing their swords and pitchforks at her, with frothing anger on their lips and a red glare in their eyes.
 It was only then she was forced to reveal her new power.
 Desperate to flee, she disappeared as a puff of dark purple smoke in front of everyone and into the shadows protection.
 Those that had cursed her with blind anger were now cowering with fear; some steeled their defenses ready, while other’s dropped their weapons and fled.

-Despite the objections, along with the reported threats of bullying, extortion of shop keepers and home owners, Unu’mia and her disciples managed to purchase enough land to begin construction.
+Despite the objections, along with the reported threats of bullying, extortion of shopkeepers and homeowners, Unu’mia and her disciples managed to purchase enough land to begin construction.
 The next decade slowly saw the rise of Guild’s monastery-like structure.
-It had finally become the Shadowhunter’s central point of focus in which anyone who past the initiation could assemble, with its vast library of ancient tomes and texts, halls for sword training, Magik casting, equipment and meditation rooms.
-Ever since it was completed it has became a world wide iconic symbol of Shadowhunter authority and Umbrian liberation.
+It had finally become the Venator’s central point of focus in which anyone who past the initiation could assemble, with its vast library of ancient tomes and texts and halls designed for sword training, Magik casting, equipment and meditation rooms.
+Ever since it was completed it has become a worldwide iconic symbol of Venator authority and Umbrian liberation.

-from the Shadowhunter Codex of Vindictism: Codex Two – The Guild
+from the Venator Codex of Vindictism: Codex Two – The Guild

 – Circa 634 M.W.E.
 (Magikron Wars Era)